 Garages and permanent outbuildings

 Repair category N/A

-Notes Not applicable.
+Notes None.

 Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-Some remedial works are required to the older brick and stone walls.

-Ceilings

-Repair category 1
+There are retaining walls to the front of the garden grounds.
+These appear to be in sound condition at present but should be regularly checked and maintained in good condition to prevent landslip.

-Notes Within the limitations of our inspection no significant defects were noted.
+Ceilings Repair category 2 Notes Within the limitations of our inspection no significant defects were noted.
+Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.